 On two occasions Bev presented papers to the United Nations Permanent Forum on Indigenous Issues, addressing issues affecting Australia's First Nations People, and fishing, land and water rights.

-She was an appointed to the Prime Minister’s Council for Homelessness in 2010 for the Gillard Government.
+She was a finalist in NSW Woman of the Year in 2008 and was appointed to the Prime Minister’s Council for Homelessness in 2010 for the Gillard Government.

-The New South Wales Government appointed Beverley Manton as the Elder in Residence in her capacity as a Board Member to the Aboriginal Housing Office in 2022.
-This honorary and historic title has been bestowed in recognition of Aunty Bev’s long term service to the AHO and Aboriginal communities across NSW and her high level involvement at the State, Federal and International government levels.
+She was appointed as Elder in Residence in her capacity as a Board Member to the Aboriginal Housing Office in 2022.
+This honorary and historic title is recognition of Aunty Bev’s long-term service to the AHO and Aboriginal communities across NSW and her high level involvement at the State, Federal and International government levels.

 Steven Adams